sss0bbb/scrape_em/readme.md

 1. display progress
 2. locally cache results? json?
 3. give option for config file definition of args. cmd line can get crowded quickly, especially with long urls
+4. get as most data from each page as possible